jorgebucaran/hyperapp/docs/vdom-events.md

 # VDOM Events

-VDOM or lifecycle events are functions called at various points in the life of a [virtual node](/docs/vnodes.md).
+VDOM or lifecycle events are functions called at various points in the life of a [vnode](/docs/vnodes.md).
 They are used like any other data attribute.

 ## `oncreate`